alsyundawy/Chromium-hardening/Browser settings/flags.md

 ### Chrome v68 (only)
 * No single background connection, there are builds compiled with and without a specific flag which toggles `chrome://net-internals/#dns`.

+### DNS-over-HTTPS

+Starting with [Chrome 78](https://blog.chromium.org/2019/09/experimenting-with-same-provider-dns.html) the Browser will get an option to control DoH via `chrome://flags/#dns-over-https` (the flag can only be opt-out'ed [but is listed in my list as enabled [[default]]), however the option is experimental and only avbl. for several users/OS, the iOS and Linux implementation is still unfinished, that been said they won't get this right of the batch.

+Supported are the following providers (for now): Cleanbrowsing, Cloudflare, DNS.SB, Google, OpenDNS & Quad9.
+If a provider isn't in the integrated list then Chrome will automatically use a fallback and switch back to the "normal" mode.